 - The World of Shuko

-Fujisawa's name was originally Tamotsu, but he changed it to Hideyuki.
+Fujisawa's name was originally Tamotsu, but he changed it to Hideyuki in 1943.
 The characters for "Hideyuki have the alternative reading Shuko by which Fujisawa was often known.
 The character shu (秀, shū) is the same as the one in many Honinbo names, such as Shuwa, Shusaku, Shusai, Shuei.

 It is fair to say that he is best known as Shuko in Japan.
 He also regularly uses Shuko in his book titles, for example: